ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/leads.md

 This is useful when rules are introduced or changed after the lead has been created, allowing updates to reflect current logic.

 > [!NOTE]
-> The function is only available for saved leads and is disabled while in edit mode or if the lead is already closed.
+> The function is disabled while the lead is in edit mode or when it is already closed.